nutsmuggler/durighe/README.md

         }
     }

-And then attach the overlay to your main view
+And then attach the overlay to your main view:

     struct ContentView: View {
         var body: some View {